 In this guide, we will explore several of the main benefits of offering personalised yoga classes, where to find private clients, and how TeamUp's yoga software and Appointment booking feature can help you give private clients a quick and easy booking experience.
-From teaching yoga for beginners looking for extra instruction to offering advanced yogis the opportunity to work one on one with you, there are a number of reasons to start offering private lessons.
+From teaching yoga to beginners looking for extra instruction to offering advanced yogis the opportunity to work one on one with you, there are a number of reasons to start offering private lessons.

 The benefits of yoga: offering private lessons

 Yoga instructors start yoga teacher training and students begin their yoga journeys for a number of reasons, primarily to experience the many benefits of yoga and its practice.
 Those benefits include: